Understanding the Remortgage Process: How Does a Remortgage Work?

 Deciding whether to remortgage with your current lender or switch to a new one depends on several factors.
 You should review the deals your existing lender offers and compare them against the market.

-Often, staying put could also save money for you from paying legal fees and valuation costs associated with moving lenders.
+Often, staying put could save you money from paying legal fees and valuation costs associated with moving lenders.
 Yet, this doesn’t automatically make it the best choice financially.

 Every homeowner’s situation is different; thus, evaluating all options before making a decision is crucial.